+2022 2021

+B\$ '000 B\$'000

-2021 B\$'000 2020 B\$'000 At amortised cost 611 193
+At amortised cost 652 611

 Deposits with banks and other financial institutions are interest earning deposits that are due on demand.
+This is considered as cash equivalents in the statement of cash flows.

-As of 31 December 2021 and 2020, there is no impairment allowance recognised as the deposits with banks and other financial institutions are fully performing.
+As of 31 December 2022 and 2021, there is no impairment allowance recognised as the deposits with banks and other financial institutions are fully performing.